 UPDATE: As of Chrome 33, some of the items in this tutorial are out of date.
 By now, your installation of Google Chrome should have updated to version 28.
 With it, came the ability to edit and save code.
 Imagine, not having to bounce between an IDE (Sublime Text, Coda, Dreamweaver) and Chrome while developing […]

 I’m a 15 year radio veteran.
-I’ve seen the debate between high-end and low-end microphones both in-person and on message boards.
-Usually, the argument ends with snide comment like: “The Behringer is crap because it’s only $98 dollars!”… That’s not very scientific, so I wanted to study this on a technical level.
+I’ve seen the debate between high-end and low-end microphones both in-person and on internet message boards.
+Usually, the argument ends with snide comment like: “The Behringer is crap because it’s only $100 bucks!”… That’s not very scientific, so I wanted to study this on a technical level.